Azure/bicep-registry-modules/avm/res/batch/batch-account/README.md

 ### Parameter: `publicNetworkAccess`

 Whether or not public network access is allowed for this resource.
 For security reasons it should be disabled.
-If not specified, it will be disabled by default if private endpoints are set and networkProfileAllowedIpRanges are not set.
+If not specified, it will be disabled by default if private endpoints are set and networkProfile is not set.
 - Required: No
 - Type: string
 - Default: `''`